MarcusChok110/ExpenseOnRails/README.md

 ```

 4. To run the application in development, cd back to the root directory and run the command `npm run dev` to run the app in development mode.
-5. To run the application in production, cd back to the root and run `npm run build` to compile the applications, and then run `npm start`.
+5. To run the application in production, cd back to the root directory and run `npm run build` to compile the applications, and then run `npm start`.
 6. The frontend should now be running on http://localhost:3000/ and the API on http://localhost:8000/!

 ## Todo